betanight/sprint-4-project/README.md

 All required packages for this project are listed in the requirements.txt file located in the root directory of the project.

+_Description_:

+The app is a car analysis app that allows users to explore a dataset of vehicles by applying various filters such as model year, condition, fuel type, number of cylinders, and four-wheel drive status.
+Users can visualize the filtered data through interactive plots, such as average price by condition or price vs. mileage.
+The app provides a sidebar for selecting filters and visualizations, updating the displayed results in real-time based on user choices.
+The app is built using Streamlit and Plotly Express, providing an intuitive interface for analyzing and understanding vehicle data.

 Here is the URL: https://sprint-4-project-8.onrender.com